Saptarshiii/Multilingual-RAG-ChatBot/README.md

 # Multilingual-RAG-ChatBot
 ## Overview
 This is a Multilingual ChatBot that will provide response only for a given specific context.
 The context can be customized and read through a pdf file.
-That user can provide prompt in any language out of 99+ languages supported by Whisper AI.
+The user can provide prompt in any language out of 99+ languages supported by Whisper AI.

 ## Features
 Takes *live/pre-recorded* audio input